cowboy/synology-update-plex/README.md

 - Be careful when SSHing into your NAS.
 I'm not responsible if you break anything!
 - This script may contain bugs.
 I'm not responsible if it breaks anything!
-- This script has been tested on a Synology DS918+ NAS.
+- This script has been tested on a Synology DS918+ NAS running DSM 7.
 It should work with other Synology NAS models.
 - This script assumes Plex was installed manually from https://www.plex.tv/media-server-downloads/.

 ## Common Issues